 What You Do:

 - Ask your child to draw hearts in a variety of sizes onto the textured materials.
-If she needs help, consider making a heart template to stencil or trace.
+If they need help, consider making a heart template to stencil or trace.
 Try making different sizes and thicknesses of hearts.

 - Help your child cut these out.

-- Invite him to draw lines and squiggles of glue.
+- Invite them to draw lines and squiggles of glue.
 Then, sprinkle glitter onto the glue foundation.
 Shake the excess glitter into a container or trash can.

 Encourage your child to add more textured materials as he comes across them.
 Old Valentine's Day cards make a fun material for this project!